smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 sdlManager.send(buttonPress)
 ```
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 ### Subscribing to changes
 It is also possible to subscribe to changes in data associated with supported modules.

-To do so, during your `GET` request for data, simply add in `.subscribe = @YES`.
-To unsubscribe, send the request again with the boolean set to `.subscribe = @NO`.
+To do so, during your `GET` request for data, simply set `subscribe` to `true`.
+To unsubscribe, send the request again with the boolean set to `subscribe` to `false`.
 The response to a subscription will come in a form of a notification.
 You can receive this notification by adding a notification listener for `OnInteriorVehicleData`.

+!!!
+NOTE
+The notification listener should be added before sending the `GetInteriorVehicleData` request.
+!!!

+@![iOS]
 ##### Objective-C
 ```objc
 [NSNotificationCenter.defaultCenter addObserverForName:SDLDidReceiveInteriorVehicleDataNotification object:nil queue:NSOperationQueue.mainQueue usingBlock:^(NSNotification * _Nonnull note) {